taocpp/taopq/doc/Result.md

 The conversion is handled by the `tao::pq::result_traits` class template, which is documented in the [result type conversion](Result-Type-Conversion.md) chapter.

-A field also has one convenience method to convert directly into a `std::optional<T>`.
+A field also has a convenience method to convert directly into a `std::optional<T>`.

 ```c++
 template< typename T >